 Patients' pets are welcome to visit.
 The house does not have the facilities for pets to stay overnight and staff cannot assume responsibility for watching pets.
 To be eligible to visit, pets must have current vaccinations, be controlled by visitors or family members and be on a leash at all times.
-Pet waste bags are located near the garage.
+Pet waste bags are located near the garage to the right of the front door and along the rear walkway behind the house.
 Please pick up after your pet and dispose of any waste.

-Please check with your nurse and the Care Dimensions Hospice House director prior to arranging any pet visit.
+Please check with your nurse and the Kaplan House director prior to arranging any pet visit.
 We reserve the right to limit pet visits based on the type of pet, and/or any allergies among current residents.